Tushar-Gajanana/Simple-Illama-project/README.md

 This project contains two simple LangChain examples:

 - `app(3).py`: a Streamlit question-answering interface that uses the local Ollama `gemma:2b` model.
-- `1.2.1-Simpleapp.ipynb`: a retrieval-augmented generation (RAG) notebook that loads a webpage, splits its content, stores OpenAI embeddings in FAISS, and answers questions with an OpenAI chat model.
+- `Simpleapp.ipynb`: a retrieval-augmented generation (RAG) notebook that loads a webpage, splits its content, stores OpenAI embeddings in FAISS, and answers questions with an OpenAI chat model.

 ## Requirements